ElizabethGaneshan/demoTable/README.md

 # demoTable
-This is all about the React table
+This is all about the React table.
+Made this line change from git only